CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

 ```

 ### Sea ice thickness
-The ice thickness dependence at all frequencies is introduced via modification of the emission from the ice surface for the first year ice fraction.
+The ice thickness dependence at all frequencies is introduced via modification of the emission from the ice surface for the first-year ice fraction.
 The ice emissivity is modified by the ice thickness $\text{SIT}$ according to
 ```{math}
 :label: eq:ice_thickness